Shady-Prakash/Learning-Management-System/README.md

 # Project Description

-The Course All is a learning management system.
+The Course All is a full-stack learning management system.
 It supports both admin and user manage the courses.
 The dashboard is designed for mobile and desktop, ensuring accessibility and security with multi-factor authentication using clerk and stripe payment.